-Consider this, mental illness affects nearly 20% of US citizens, including both adults and children.
+Consider this: Mental illness affects nearly 20 percent of Americans, including both adults and children.

 It isn't just because we're stressed out, or that we've experienced trauma, or that we're in bad relationships.
 Mood disorders and other mental illnesses are more than situational.